benley/aurora/README.md

 ```

 The build has package dependencies on Thrift 0.9.1 and Gradle 2.2.1, neither of which are in Ubuntu 14.04, so these will have to come from a ppa.
 Stay tuned for that.

+## Vagrant testing

+The Vagrantfile at the root of this repository should work for launching an Ubuntu 14.04 vm, using that to build debs from this branch, and setting up a bare minimum working Aurora/Mesos/Zookeeper installation.